 Cerebral Palsy (CP)

-Anyone with poor manual dexterity will appreciate capes with easy stud fastenings, and ponchos which simply pull on over the head.
-Sometimes people with poor muscle control can dribble a little, but we have a super neckerchief which looks like a scarf, which is designed to lie in small folds to catch the dribble and wick them away in to the absorbent cotton, while the fine fleece backing keeps the damp cotton off clothing.
+At Able2 Wear, many of our customers with Cerebral Palsy are wheelchair users and the design of our wheelchair trousers and other garments is ideal for them, as they need the comfort of having trousers that don't droop at the back, have longer legs, and if they wear incontinent pads the roomy seat is very accommodating.
+Alternatively, if they are independent in personal care, the drop front version of the trousers and shorts are ideal for easy access.People with poor manual dexterity also find our specially adapted wheelchair fleece capes easy to wear as they include stud fastenings, and the ponchos simply pull on over the head.
+Sometimes people with poor muscle control can dribble a little so we have developed a neckerchief which looks like a scarf and is designed to lie in small folds to catch the dribble and wick it away into the absorbent cotton.
+Meanwhile the fine fleece backing keeps the damp cotton off clothing.